YuriPaglierani/Financial-Personal-Plan/README.md

 You can understand these concepts on the following link on Youtube or by reading some simple finance books.
 <br>[Video about Time Value of Money](https://www.youtube.com/watch?v=ks33lMoxst0)

+Here you can run the notebook <br>[Link to the](https://colab.research.google.com/drive/1RkLw5V6BCWc-fBkyT0pMm8k1TStHfe0n?usp=sharing)